MaskedAuthority/personal-ai/README.md

 > [!NOTE]
 > To use the AI after running the below commands and ensuring you have the LMStudio API running use the voice command `computer` when chatting with the AI.
-> For example "hey computer what are large language models"
+> For example "hey computer what are large language models".
+And say `exit` to make it shutdown.

 ### How to start